Dream denied: Top scout names club Mo Kudus wants, but they’ve snubbed him

 According to former West Ham and Manchester United scout Mick Brown, speaking to Football Insider, the Black Stars playmaker would “jump at the opportunity” to join Liverpool if a formal offer is made.

-Arne Slot’s Liverpool, in particular, have been keeping a closer eye on the winger as they plan for reinforcements in the upcoming transfer window.
+Arne Slot’s Liverpool, in particular, has been keeping a closer eye on the winger as they plan for reinforcements in the upcoming transfer window.

 Liverpool and rivals unconvinced by Kudus’ output